Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Introduction

 In this paper, we propose novel point process models to detect UDGs through the Poisson cluster process (PCP) framework \citep[e.g.,][]{Neyman1958, moller2003, moller2005} to tackle the issues of LGCP.
 The PCP is a doubly-stochastic process originating from the Neyman-Scott process \citep{Neyman1958}, which was initially developed to study galaxy clustering.
-A PCP creates point patterns by first generating unobserved cluster centers via a Poisson process; the observed points are then i.i.d. generated according to some probability density function around these centers.
+A PCP creates point patterns by first generating unobserved cluster centers via a Poisson process.
+The observed points are then i.i.d. generated according to some probability density function around these centers.
 In our context, the unobserved cluster centers are the UDG centers, while GCs are the observed points associated with each UDG.

-As noted by \citeauthor{Li2022}, the observed GCs originate from various sub-populations and not solely from UDGs.
+As noted by \citeauthor{Li2022}, the observed GCs originate from three distinct sub-populations: GCs in the intergalactic medium, GCs in luminous galaxies, and GCs in UDGs (see details in \cref{sec:GC suppop}).
 To detect UDGs, we must account for these GC sub-populations.
-We address this by modeling the GC point pattern in each sub-population using physically motivated parametric point process models, and we combine them using superposition of point processes, with the PCP specifically employed to model GCs from UDGs.
+We address this by modeling the GC point pattern in each sub-population using physically motivated parametric point process models, and we combine them using superposition, with the PCP specifically employed to model GCs from UDGs.

-Our proposed models effectively address the issues of LGCP.
-Firstly, PCP can discern whether the data contain UDGs.
-Secondly, PCP does not exhibit intrinsic intensity fluctuations, ensuring the detection of weaker clustering signals.
-Thirdly, PCP can seamlessly integrate physically motivated models, based on astronomical expertise, to deduce the physical characteristics of UDG GC systems.
-The integration of physical models also allows each cluster of GCs to have varying physical sizes, removing the restriction imposed by the covariance structure in LGCP.
-Lastly, incorporating GC mark information into the PCP framework to potentially improve UDG detection is straightforward.
+Our proposed models effectively address the issues of LGCP mentioned above.
+For issue \ref{problem1}, PCP can discern whether the data contain UDGs.
+For issue \ref{problem2}, PCP does not exhibit intrinsic intensity fluctuations as observed in a LGCP, ensuring the detection of weaker clustering signals.
+Moreover, PCP can seamlessly integrate physically motivated models, based on astronomical expertise, which allow each cluster of GCs to have varying physical sizes.
+This removes the restriction imposed by the covariance structure in a LGCP.\@ The usage of physical models also grants us the ability to deduce the physical characteristics of UDG GC systems, resolving issue \ref{problem3}.
+Lastly, for issue \ref{problem4}, incorporating GC mark information into the PCP framework is straightforward.